ryanfs/feature-branch-demo/README.md

 What story can we tell using the model of git's data layers from above?

 #### Feature Branch

+As a project grows, it can help substantially to break out sets of changes into their own branches which are subsequently merged back in to the `master` branch.
+As you know, these branches can also be pushed to github.

+Let's check out two feature branches and merge them back in to master

 - `checkout -b` bye
 - Write `bye()` in `bye.js`
 - Commit